DLXPlugins/highlight-and-share/readme.txt

 * Initial release on WordPress.org

 == Upgrade Notice ==

+= 1.1.1 =
+Added filter for customizing the jQuery selectors

 = 1.1.0 =
 Added option for shortlink in the settings.
 Removed the requirement for having to set a Twitter handle.